Web Loom logo

 How it works step by step:

-• onUnmounted(() => subscription.unsubscribe()) ensures the subscription is cleaned up when the component leaves the DOM, preventing memory leaks.
+• onUnmounted(unsubscribe) ensures the subscription is cleaned up when the component leaves the DOM, preventing memory leaks. unsubscribe is a plain function — no Subscription object.

-Usage is one line per observable:
+Usage is one line per signal:

-const greenhouses = useObservable(greenHouseViewModel.data$, []);
+const greenhouses = useSignal(greenHouseViewModel.data$);

-const isLoading = useObservable(greenHouseViewModel.isLoading$, true);
+const isLoading = useSignal(greenHouseViewModel.isLoading$);

-const error = useObservable(greenHouseViewModel.error$, null);
+const error = useSignal(greenHouseViewModel.error$);

 greenhouses, isLoading, and error are now plain Vue refs.
 Use them in templates without .value, and in <script setup> with .value.